Conditions S, C Disease

 Every cell of the human body needs oxygen.
 One responsibility of our blood is to bring the oxygen we breathe from our lungs to the different parts of our body.
 Round or donut-shaped red blood cells carry the oxygen in the blood and can move easily through our blood vessels.

 Babies with S, C disease (Hb S/C) do not make enough healthy red blood cells.
-If you baby has Hb S/C, his or her body makes some red blood cells that are crescent or sickle shape rather than a round donut shape.
+If you baby has Hb S/C, their body makes some red blood cells that are crescent or sickle shape rather than a round donut shape.
 These unusually shaped cells do not live as long as normal red blood cells.
 This can lead to a condition called anemia, in which there is a very low number of red blood cells in the bloodstream.

 The sickle or crescent shaped cells also tend to get stuck in blood vessels.
 When this happens, some parts of the body may not get enough blood.If red blood cells are not able move through the blood vessels, the body cannot get enough oxygen.
 This can cause many of the signs mentioned in Early Signs.